 I have done it.

-I totally could of just bought paw balm from the store but I wanted to give it a try and see if it could be done easily, and you know what?
+I totally could have just bought paw balm from the store but I wanted to give it a try to see if it could be done easily, and you know what?

 I went to our local health food store and got:

 - Lavender oil (Lavendula augustifolia) (I chose this because of its calming healing properties)

 - Beeswax.
 Beeswax is the ingredient that seals and protects the pads.

 All the products that I grabbed were all-natural, human-grade, and safe for dogs

 The actual making of the all-natural balm was easy: